gloveboxes/AltairEverywhere/docs/docs/en/index.md

 The more **interesting** way to run the Altair emulator is on a device, the Altair emulator has been tested on the following devices:

-1. [Raspberry Pi](https://www.raspberrypi.org/){:target=_blank}, models, 2, 2B, 3B, 3B, and 4 capable of running 64-bit Raspberry Pi OS.
+1. [Raspberry Pi](https://www.raspberrypi.org/){:target=_blank} models Zero, 2, 2B, Zero 2, 3B, 3B, 4, 5 capable of running 32-bit or 64-bit (preferred) Raspberry Pi OS.
 2. [Azure Sphere Avnet and Seeed Developer Kits](./50-azsphere/01-Introduction.md) running embedded Linux.

 ### Raspberry Pi with the optional Pi Sense HAT